Otto Tief: Education and career

 Tief studied law in St Petersburg between 1910 and 1916.
 During the Estonian War of Independence, Tief was a commander in the Kalevlaste Maleva battalion formed in 1918 by members of the Kalev sports society.
 Following the war, he graduated in law from the University of Tartu in 1921.
-He served as legal counsel to the Estonian Land Bank and also worked in private practice as a lawyer.
-Tief was elected to the third Riigikogu in 1926 and served as the Minister of Social Affairs from 1926 to 1927.
+He served as legal counsel to Eesti Maapank (the Estonian Land-Bank) and also worked in private practice as a lawyer.
+Tief was elected to parliament (third Riigikogu) in 1926 and served as the Minister of Social Affairs from 1926 to 1927.
 In 1928 he was the Minister of Justice.
 In 1932 he was elected to the fifth Riigikogu.

 Tief government of 1944

-During the turbulent days in September 1944, between the retreat of the German occupation forces in Estonia and the onslaught of the Red Army, the acting President of the Republic of Estonia Jüri Uluots appointed Tief as a Prime Minister and asked him to form a government on 18 September 1944.
+During the turbulent days in September 1944, between the retreat of the German occupation forces in Estonia and the advancement of the Red Army, the acting President of the Republic of Estonia Jüri Uluots appointed Tief Prime Minister and asked him to form a government on 18 September 1944.
 Tief then published a proclamation, re-establishing the independence of the Republic of Estonia on the basis of legal continuity, and attempted to organise the defence of Tallinn against the invading Red Army, which pushed into the capital on 22 September 1944.

 Members of the Tief's government: